OmniBRN/OmniBRN/README.md

 I am a student at Computer Science at the University of Bucharest.

-I've always been interested in computers since I was a little kid and I became interested in programming since high school.
+I've always been interested in computers since I was a little kid and I've been interested in programming since high school.

 ### Accomplishments